-Save Money by Increasing Attic Insulation in North America
+Save Money with Attic Insulation Installation in North America

 Having the proper amount of insulation in your attic can make your North America home more pleasant throughout the seasons.
 Higher energy efficiency could also help you save money on utility bills.

 Do you have the correct amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. are underinsulated.
 If every home in the country was suitably insulated to current building code, the Boston University School of Public Health discovered it would slash electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

 Does My Home Have Enough Attic Insulation?

 You can measure existing insulation to learn if you have a sufficient amount in your attic.
-If it’s less than 7” deep, your home is lacks enough insulation.
+If it’s less than 7” deep, your North America home is lacks enough insulation.
 In North America, 13-14” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need increased attic insulation in your North America home.